 For many years I have been creatively involved with the monthly worship services of a local gay/lesbian ecumenical worship group, and since 1997 I have been facilitating retreats for lesbians and gays in Europe.
 At all these events I encounter many lesbians and gays who express a spiritual yearning.
 They are searching for a relevant form of faith; they desire to discover and travel their own spiritual path.
 As a result, there are many things to celebrate, but there are also many questions to be asked and issues raised.

-With this book I want to demonstrate what a relevant and liberating spirituality can mean for gays and lesbians, and how this spirituality can enrich our lives on a practical level.
+With Coming In, I want to demonstrate what a relevant and liberating spirituality can mean for gays and lesbians, and how this spirituality can enrich our lives on a practical level.
 In these chapters I focus on an open and deep Christian spirituality.

 Although I have entered into dialogue with other religious traditions and have therefore acquired knowledge about them and a flavour of some of their gifts, I continue to be firmly rooted in the Christian tradition.
 Following the footsteps of Jesus has given me the freedom to explore some of the aims of esoteric tradition, deeming some aspects problematic and others helpful.

 I am a gay man, a follower of Christ.
 In my personal opinion it is vitally important to feel at home in one tradition and thus be able to explore its complexities and its depths.
 I am also convinced that the Christian spiritual tradition has a lot to offer gays and lesbians.
 It must be said that, in spite of the often antisexual attitudes that have prevailed in the churches throughout the centuries, in no other world religion is there so much questioning, dialogue and breakthrough going on than in the Christian tradition.

 The main emphasis in my writing is spiritual rather than theological.